Foods To Eat After Wisdom Teeth Removal

 At this stage, aggressive dental treatment is the only way to stop the disease from progressing even further.
 In these cases, the preferred form of treatment is what’s referred to as root planning and if necessary, antibiotics.

 If you’ve reached the stage of advanced periodontitis, you are at risk for tooth loss.
 At this stage, the teeth will have to be removed to prevent the disease from spreading even further.
 Surgical grafts may also be required to help compensate for the loss of both bone and gum tissue.

 Losing teeth is not the only thing you have to be worried about, though, if you have advanced periodontitis.
 There’s been growing evidence of a link between periodontal disease and other types of complications, such as that of the heart, brain and even lungs.

 At this stage, aggressive dental treatment and regular checkups, treatments and intake of certain medications is required to help slow down the progression of the disease.
 Further treatments may also be necessary to try to reverse as much of the damage done by periodontal disease as possible.

 Periodontal disease can be reversed if you catch it quick enough.
 However, the longer you wait, the worse it gets.
-You should get in contact with your dentist right away if you believe you have symptoms of periodontal disease.
+You should contact Park View Family Dental right away if you believe you have symptoms of periodontal disease.